hirememorey/yesand-music/DEVELOPMENT.md

 - **Live MIDI Streaming**: Real-time MIDI generation and streaming
 - **DAW Integration**: File-based integration with professional DAWs
 - **JUCE Plugin System**: Native DAW plugin integration
-- **Musical Problem Solvers**: One-command solutions for groove, harmony, and arrangement improvements

 **🎯 Current Focus**: Production Ready - User Testing and Feature Enhancement

-The Musical Conversation System is fully functional and ready for production use.
-Current development focuses on:
-- **User Testing**: Get real user feedback on the conversation experience
-- **Feature Enhancement**: Add more musical problem types and suggestions
-- **UI/UX Improvement**: Enhance the conversation interface
-- **Integration**: Connect with other YesAnd Music systems

 **⚠️ Deprecated Systems**: The following systems have been deprecated and should not be used for new development:
 - **Musical Quality First Generator**: Had critical issues with simple pattern generation
 - **MVP User-Driven Generator**: Technical quality-focused approach
 - **Legacy MVP MIDI Generator**: Basic AI MIDI generation

-These systems focused on technical quality metrics rather than addressing the psychological insight that musical quality is about understanding what the user needs and wants.

-**🔮 Future Direction**: Native DAW Integration
-- **Plugin UI**: Text input field and send button directly in DAW interface
-- **Real-time Generation**: AI-powered MIDI generation without leaving the DAW
-- **Automatic Track Management**: Create and modify tracks based on natural language prompts
-- **Native Workflow**: Feels like a built-in DAW feature, not an external tool

----

 ## Development Setup